mansoorbarri/hugo-validator/README.md

 # Hugo Theme Submission Validation Script
 This Python script is designed to validate the readiness of a Hugo theme for submission by checking various requirements defined in the `theme.toml` & `README.md` files.
 The script ensures that essential metadata and links are correctly specified and functional.

+> [!IMPORTANT]
+> **⚠️ This is a work in progress.
+It is not yet feature-complete, and it is not yet stable.
+It is not yet ready for production use.**

 ## Usage